 First, acknowledge the things that you can control.
 You can control the music or sounds playing In your car, and their volume.
 Maybe you have a genre of music that keeps you calm?
 You can control the temperature of your car.
 You can set the rules for your car and can share them with your passengers.
 You can also bring your favorite sensory tools with you in the car.
 It's completely ok to keep a plush next to you in the passenger seat.
 It's completely ok to keep a fidget spinner in your cup holder.
 In the moments where the plan has to change, these things can help keep your anxiety manageable and prevent a potential meltdown.

 Secondly, remember that on most roads, you can quickly find a safe place to get off the road, put your car in park, and calm down.
 If your anxiety is spiking, take a break.
 Go through the exercises that work for you to calm your nerves.

 Thirdly, you are in charge of your calendar.
 Don't schedule appointments in a really tight time span where you will be forced to rush from place to place.
 Give yourself ample time to get from point A to point B. Following your appointments, you may need time to decompress before you drive.
 Before your appointments start, you may also need to walk around or wait in the parking lot.
 Rushing is going to create more anxiety.

 Finally, we recommend planning ahead.
 Though traffic caused by car accidents is unpredictable, traffic patterns are predictable.
 Services like Waze, a GPS App for mobile phones, can help you trip plan and understand how long it will likely take to drive based on traffic patterns at different days and times.
+Be aware of the weather, and if any dangerous storms are headed your way.
 Even though you have the freedom to jump in the car and drive, you still want to put effort into thinking about your travel from place to place.